 In summary, the top 6 business loan decline reasons are:

-Hispanic business owners whose main language is not English often have difficulty getting business loans.
-Foreign nationals are often not familiar with the loan process in the United States.
-We provide extra assistance to these business owners.
-Many do not speak English and we help them get business loans.
+These business owners whose main language is not English often have difficulty getting working capital loans.
+This also includes foreign nationals who are often not familiar with the loan process in the United States.
+We provide extra assistance to these companies.
+Many do not speak English and need further assistance.

 You submit the same information.
-A 1 page application and the most recent 3 months business checking account statements.
+A one page application and the most recent 3 months business checking account statements.

-Can I get a Hispanic business loan in my personal name?
+Can I get a loan in my personal name?